-1) Short term view: Indian benchmark indices may witness subdued opening on Friday as US benchmark indices were under tremendous pressure at the time of writing this report.
+1) Short term view: Indian benchmark indices are expected to remain under pressure and can be rangebound.
+Investors are likely to follow the pattern of sell on rise and buy on dips in the near term as there are too macroeconomic headwinds at the moment.
 Globally, investors have turned cautious after US Fed hike of 75 bps, biggest in 28 years which would affect growth outlook and raise slowdown concerns.
 Domestically, COVID-19 cases are increasing which will too play on investors mind as after China's reopening from lockdown there has been a fresh outbreak of COVID-19 cases.
 With WPI inflation, CPI Inflation and IIP data out, investors will track onset and progress of monsoon in different parts of the nation and crude oil price movement.

 We expect market to be volatile considering headwinds like rising crude oil prices, high inflation across the globe especially in US, slowdown concerns in US, rupee falling to all time low against the US Dollar and earlier US Fed hiking interest rates by 50 bps.
 There are other headwinds like weak global demand outlook led by hawkish stance of global central banks, ongoing war between Ukraine and Russia, rising bond yields globally.
 However, domestically, robust GST Collections in the past few months and Direct Tax collections depict strong revival in Indian economy which will keep bulls in picture.
-The recent fall and any further steep decline should be considered as a Buying opportunity in quality names.
+However, the recent steep fall and any further decline should be considered as a Buying opportunity in quality names in a staggered manner.